Family Law FAQ

 A. Guardianships sometimes are allowable on a temporary or permanent basis.
 A temporary guardianship may be appropriate if a parent faces temporary disability or hospitalization.
 On the other hand, there are circumstances where a more permanent arrangement is necessary due to the loss of a parent or because a parent is mentally or physically unable to take care of the child.
 In any case, it is necessary for a court to appoint a guardian to make certain the child’s best interests are met.

-Sometimes it is necessary to appoint a guardian ad litem as well.
+Sometimes it is necessary for the court to appoint a guardian ad litem as well.
 This occurs when a minor child or disabled adult child who is unable to take care of his or her own affairs finds himself or herself involved in a lawsuit.
 The guardian ad litem will then represent the interests of this individual during the legal proceedings.

 Contact Wolfenson & Ashkenazi, P.C., To Learn More

-You can contact our law office to learn about these or additional topics related to family law by calling 908-686-7230.
+You can contact our law office to learn about these or additional topics related to family law by calling 908-364-4054.
 Your first consultation with an attorney is free.